choll/logger_benchmarks/README.md

 * Stock AMD 5950X
 * Samsung 970 EVO Plus 1TB SSD
 * GCC 11.2.0
-* Linux 5.16.0-6-amd64, Debian "bookworm"
+* Linux 5.17.0-1-amd64, Debian "bookworm"
 * SMT disabled
-* cpupower governor set to 'performance'
+* CPU governor set to 'performance'
 * Kernel command line parameters:
     - `mitigations=off`
     - `transparent_hugepage=never`
-    - `isolcpus=0,1,2,3,4`
+    - `isolcpus=1,2,3,4,5`
-    - `nohz_full=0,1,2,3,4`
+    - `nohz_full=1,2,3,4,5`
-    - `rcu_nocbs=0,1,2,3,4`
+    - `rcu_nocbs=1,2,3,4,5`
     - `rcu_nocb_poll`
     - `processor.max_cstate=1`
     - `idle=poll`
     - `skew_tick=1`
 * Run `irqbalance` (`IRQBALANCE_BANNED_CPULIST` is not set as irqbalance will automatically add isolated and nohz cpus to the banned list).
-* Run ``for i in `pgrep rcu[^c]`; do taskset -pc 5-15 $i; done`` to move RCU threads away from isolated cores.
-* Run `echo ffffffe0 > /sys/bus/workqueue/devices/writeback/cpumask` to prevent bdi-flush threads from running on isolated cores.
+* Run `echo ffffffe1 > /sys/bus/workqueue/devices/writeback/cpumask` to prevent bdi-flush threads from running on isolated cores.
+* RCU thread affinities will be `0,6-15` on boot.
+* `amd_pstate` scaling driver (this made no difference to the results, it is only listed here for completeness).

 ## Changes From Upstream

 * The Reckless buffer size was increased to 512KB (default is 64KB).
-* Affinity settings were applied to the Reckless worker thread.
+* Affinity settings were applied to the Reckless background thread.
 * The Iyengar roll size was increased to 10GB.
 * PlatformLab's Config.h was modified; `O_DSYNC` was removed from from `FILE_PARAMS`, `POLL_INTERVAL_NO_WORK_US` was set to `0` and
-  `POLL_INTERVAL_DURING_IO_US` was set to `0`.
+  `POLL_INTERVAL_DURING_IO_US` was set to `0` (see `platformlab.patch`).
-* The number of messages in the test loop was increased to 1000 to ensure stable readings for all loggers---PlatformLab, Reckless and XTR had timings that were sometimes fast but mostly unexpectedly slow with only 20 messages.
-  Possibly 20 messages is too low for frequency-scaling to occur.

-# Notes

-* PlatformLab runs either at 7-8ns or ~30ns, possibly the number of messages needs to be increased further.
+* PlatformLab's background thread has affinity set.
+This made a big improvement in performance---without this it would often run at around 30ns.
+* Use cores 1-5 instead of 0-5 as core 0 is by default used as a 'housekeeping' core which cannot have `nohz_full` enabled.
+* Turned on link time optimization.
+* Other minor changes:
+    - Changed `static` variables holding RNG state in the `wait()` function to `thread_local` as they are mutated by multiple threads.
+    - TSC frequency is estimated once and cached.
+    - Added fractions to timings.

 ## Building